Principle of CTA.

-CTA supplements BLIS by detecting the approach of crossing traffic during reversing, such as when reversing out of a parking space.
+CTA supplements the functionality of BLIS by providing the ability to see crossing traffic approaching from the side, such as while reversing out of a parking space.

 CTA is primarily designed to detect vehicles.
 In favourable conditions it may also be able to detect smaller objects, such as cyclists and pedestrians.